terraform-cisco-modules/easy-imm/README.md

   * `templates`
   * `Wakanda` - To Show profiles using pools/policies/templates as Data Sources (Mostly)

-`policies/pools/profiles/templates` Folders are the `common/default/Asgard` organizations in our lab environment.
+`organizations/policies/pools/profiles/templates` Folders are the `common/default/Asgard` organizations in our lab environment.

 `Wakanda` Folder is the Wakanda organization in our lab environment.
+It is not using the organizations module.

 ### [<ins>Back to Top<ins>](#easy-imm)